celineli99/celineli99.github.io/_posts/2023-12-27-Semester-at-Yale.md

 ### New York City

-Well, *the* iconic city does not merit any introduction.
+*The* iconic city does not merit any introduction.
 What surprised me the most about New York was how much of it was so familiar to me already from movies and series that play in New York.
 The traffic lights, signs, brownstone houses, fire escape stairs outside of the houses… It was surreal to see them in real life.
 I came here for a couple of daytrips from New Haven to go to the museums, watch Broadway plays and musicals and to have good ethnic food.

 ![NYC](../assets/img/2023/DSC00540.JPG)